Hip Surgeon in Fort Mill, SC

 Femoral Acetabular Impingement

-Through injury, FAI (see above), loose bodies or biologic causes, the joint surface cartilage may become damaged.
+Through injury, FAI (see above), loose bodies, or biological causes, the joint surface cartilage may become damaged.
 This can result in pain, loose bodies, inflammation, and further joint surface damage leading to early arthritis.
-Arthroscopy may be needed to fix the problem, if conservative treatments are ineffective.
+Arthroscopy may be needed to fix the problem if conservative treatments are ineffective.

-If you are experiencing hip pain or mechanical symptoms, please contact SpecOrtho today to schedule a consultation and evaluation with one of our specialty trained orthopedic surgeons.
-Our physicians will determine the appropriate treatment protocol for your condition, including the potential need for arthroscopic surgery.
+If you are experiencing hip pain or mechanical symptoms, please contact SpecOrtho today to schedule a consultation and evaluation with our specialty-trained orthopaedic surgeons.
+Our specialists will determine the appropriate treatment protocol for your condition, including the potential need for arthroscopic surgery.
+To schedule a consultation at our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 or schedule an appointment online.